 When you apply for jobs or postgraduate positions, you will often be asked to nominate academic referees.
-Your Degree Controller, 2nd and 3rd year Biology tutorial tutor and project supervisor will, in most cases, be the most obvious people to ask to act as referees for you.
+Your Adviser/Degree Controller, 2nd- and 3rd-year Biology tutor and project supervisor will, in most cases, be the most obvious people to ask to act as referees for you.
 If you do ask them, or any other staff member, to prepare a reference, it is a good idea to give them your curriculum vitae to ensure that they are aware of all your activities and can write as well-informed a reference as possible.
 It is also a good idea to provide them with information relating to the posts for which you are applying, so that they are able to provide a more informed assessment of your suitability, including the format of the reference and when it is due.

-The person at the Careers Service who currently looks after Science students is Dr Joshua Crofts, so he is an ideal person to meet with you if you have questions.
-You can contact him at: jcjc@st-andrews.ac.uk.
+The person at the Careers Service who currently looks after Biology students is Mr Ricky Shek, so he is an ideal person to meet with you if you have questions.
+You can contact him at: khs4@st-andrews.ac.uk.